 “Something crazy always happens whenever we do this.”

 Granted, this isn’t the first time Isaac is spreading the love through music.
 Since his early 20s, the man has been an itinerant musician of sorts, having sung his way into hearts on Channel 5’s The Final 1, The Voice SG/MY and even China’s Come Sing With Me.

 For years, he has spent time in various Southeast Asian nations bringing a unique blend of love and music to the youth and children there.
 Back home in Singapore, Isaac leads the FOPx worship team, several of whom have agreed to play alongside him monthly for TUESDAYS.

-But his will not be the only band taking the stage once TUESDAYS kick off in mid-April.
+But his will not be the only band taking the stage once TUESDAYS kicks off in April.
 I hear that Martin Tang, award-winning producer and songwriter to Mandopop superstars such as Jacky Chung, A*Mei and Stefanie Sun, to name a few, is in discussion to help fill out the lineup.

 “It’s one night to love, to feel peace,” he said with smile.
 “It might even alter your life.”

-Mark your calendars: TUESDAYS will officially start on April 23, 2019, at 8pm.
-Lowercase Cafe at LASALLE is open all week, including weekends.
+Mark your calendars: TUESDAYS will officially start on April 23, 2019 at 8pm.
+Lowercase Cafe at LASALLE College of the Arts is open all week, including weekends.
 To follow the weekly TUESDAYS lineup or find out how you can be a part of the initiative, follow @coloursglobalsg on Instagram.